Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnNFT"></a>

 ### MsgBurnNFT
+Deprecated: use MsgBurn

 MsgBurnNFT is the Msg/BurnNFT request type.

-Note: deprecated (use MsgBurn)

 | Field | Type | Label | Description |